daac-tools/find-simdoc/README.md

 the averaged gap between the normalized Hamming distance and the actual Jaccard distance.

-To use this executable, we recommend extracting a small subset from your dataset because it exactly computes distances for all possible pairs.
+To use this executable, we recommend extracting a small subset from your dataset because it exactly computes distances for all possible pairs and maintains a large amount of data in memory.

 ```
 $ head -1000 reuters.txt > reuters.1k.txt